nikeshbhagalia/BaseApiWithSwagger/README.md

-# Base Api with Swagger and Bearer Token Authentication
+# Base Api with Swagger and JWT Bearer Token Authentication